 That September, I found Bob Hammon, with Colorado State University Extension in Grand Junction, Colorado.
 Bob had seen more millers than usual the previous fall.
 In the spring, he watched army cutworms consume crops and rangeland plants—including cheatgrass.
 Bob’s observations from Grand Junction were the backstory to Jim’s discovery near Winnemucca.

-I described what I’d learned about army cutworms and cheatgrass die-offs at the Society for Range Management annual meeting in early 2004.
+I shared what I’d learned about army cutworms and cheatgrass die-offs at the Society for Range Management annual meeting in early 2004.
 Rangeland managers were as skeptical of the story as the first entomologists had been.
 I’ll just have to wait for the next outbreak and see what the army cutworms eat.

 In January 2014, I recognized in southwest Idaho the conditions Bob Hammon had seen in Colorado in 2003.
 I emailed “Wanted” posters and residents of Owyhee County reported seeing larvae in February.

 I wasn’t surprised when the larvae ate cheatgrass and created cheatgrass die-offs.
 But I was shocked when they then went arboreal and defoliated native shrubs.
+I talked about the army cutworm outbreak at the 2017 Society for Range Management annual meeting.